 Summary and minor offences

-Summary (or minor) offences are matters that are usually heard by a Magistrate in the Local Court.
-Matters dealt with in this way usually proceed through the Court system much faster than the more serious indictable offences.
+Summary offences are generally minor matters that are dealt with by a Magistrate in the Local Court.
+Matters dealt with in this way usually proceed through the Court system much faster than indictable offences.